HybridFox/Anti-Leecher-for-Nicotine/README.md

-# Nicotine--Block-Leechers
+# Anti-Leecher for Nicotine

 An modified plugin that bans, ignores leechers without sending them a message.
-This also Unabns and Unignore users who are now sharing.
+This also Un-bans and Un-ignore users who are now sharing.
+This does require the banned user to re-log into Soulseek.

 Working with Nicotine+ V3.3.0